Here’s something that many C-level executives don’t want to hear:

 This “Pro Coach” position can go by many names: Director of Sales, EVP of Sales, Managing Director of Sales, and so on.
-For simplicity, I’m just going to use the term Sales Manager for this article.
+For simplicity here, I’m just going to use the term Sales Manager.

 Now, it’s important you do NOT assign your sales manager to also do sales or to try and grow sales.
 This is one of the three sins that will destroy your company’s sales and growth.

 Let’s put it this way.
 Do you see the coach of a sports team out on the field trying to score points AND coach the other players at the same time?
 No, and for good reason.
 The coach’s job is to make every player the best they can be.